Why Choose Wedding Flowers By The Season

 For example requesting peonies in September when they are not in season.
 They are at their best in May and the quality and fragrance reflects this.

-Here is a list of Flowers in Season Throughout the Year.
+Here is a list of a few Flowers in Season Throughout the Year.

 Poinsettias, Hellebores, Amaryllis, Hyacinth, Eryngium, Heliconia, Muscari, Anenomie